-- 9:15am-10:30am: Hawaii Convention Center- Leadership and inspiration through guest speakers and Hawaiian culture/sense of place trainings
+- 9:15am-10:30am: Sheraton Waikiki Hotel & Resort- Leadership and inspiration through guest speakers and Hawaiian culture/sense of place trainings

-- 10:45am-2pm: Hotels in Waikiki- Students will be divided into groups and sent to different hotels for an overview of the hotel industry including a dining etiquette piece for lunch
+- 10:45am-2pm: Waikiki hotel visit- Students will be divided into groups and sent to different hotels for an overview of the hotel industry including a dining etiquette piece for lunch.

-- 2pm-3:30pm: Students return to the Hawaii Convention Center for a career fair to expose them to the variety of roles in the hospitality industry and post-secondary educational opportunities.
+- 2pm-3:30pm: Students return to the Sheraton Waikiki for a career fair to expose them to the variety of roles in the hospitality industry and post-secondary education opportunities.

 Strong connections made with students:

 “This is my second year participating and I certainly have gained so much knowledge and views from the experiences you have given me.
 It was great to be able to attend and befriend students of other schools as well as meet the staff at the beautiful Royal Hawaiian Hotel, and the Hawaii Convention Center.

 The words you spoke of at the last year’s convention, “L.E.I. is not a program!
 Leadership Exploration and Inspiration are things that you should carry with you in life,” have stayed with me till this day and will continue to try and exemplify these characteristics.” –Student from James Campbell High School

 “When I saw Tihati’s Productions and Germaine’s Lu’aū, I knew that people become successful in what they love to do- making it not seem like a typical, normal job.
 After seeing how people can make a living off of Tahitian and Polynesian dancing, I took it into consideration on adding this job into my future plans for myself.
 Like any other goal that people set up, I know that if I put in hard work and determination into dancing, I know that someday, I can be a professional dancer.” –Student from Kauai High School.